hyyper/fms-templating/README.md

 # CSS
 * CSS Name Conventions
-    * Follow Block Element Modifier methodology.
+    * Follow Block Element Modifier methodology. (http://getbem.com/naming/)
     * Use all-lowercase for elements and attributes.
     * Don't leave trailing spaces at the end of a line.
+    * DO NOT use element tag selectors.
+For example (h1-h6, p, form, span), use class names as a selector.

 # Image
 * Compression
     * File Types
         * PNG  – This will give a higher quality image but a larger file size.
         * JPEG – Quality is adjustable.
         * GIF  – Only uses 256 colors.
     * SrcSet
         * Use srcset attribute where needed.